AlextheYounga/us-federal-code/usc/title-22-foreign-relations-and-intercourse/chapter-7-international-bureaus-congresses-etc/frontmatter.md

 287b.
 Reports to Congress by President.

+287b–1.
+Additional report on other United States contributions to the United Nations.

 287c.
 Economic and communication sanctions pursuant to United Nations Security Council Resolution.

 287d.
 Use of armed forces; limitations.